msvijay90/winmac/README.md

 # winmac
-App for Windows and MacOS
+Node App for Windows and MacOS